Radiotherapy for pancreatic cancer

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.

-Radiotherapy uses high energy waves to kill cancer cells.
-It is not often used to treat cancer of the pancreas because radiotherapy to this area can damage healthy cells and cause severe side effects.
+Radiotherapy uses high energy rays to kill cancer cells.
+Doctors do not often use it to treat cancer of the pancreas because radiotherapy to this area can damage healthy cells and cause severe side effects.
 Your doctor may suggest that you have radiotherapy if the cancer cannot be removed with surgery or you are not fit enough to have a long operation.
 In this situation, radiotherapy on its own is very unlikely to cure your cancer.
 But it can help to shrink it or slow it down in some people.

 If you have radiotherapy, your radiotherapy doctor (clinical oncologist) will plan your treatment very carefully.
 They will want to kill the maximum number of cancer cells but cause as little damage to healthy cells as possible.

 You may have treatment with chemotherapy and radiotherapy (chemoradiation) if you have locally advanced pancreatic cancer.
 This may help shrink or slow the growth of cancer.
 The chemotherapy drug helps radiotherapy work better.
 You may have this as part of a clinical trial, as doctors are still looking into the best way of giving this treatment.
 For a few people with locally advanced disease, this treatment may shrink the cancer enough to make surgery possible.